 Hannah Hunter-Parker is a Ph.D. candidate in the German Department at Princeton University.
 She is currently writing a dissertation "Old Books, New Times: Medieval German Manuscripts in the Sattelzeit" (co-advisers: Sara Poor, Nikolaus Wegmann) on German Romanticism and the medium aevum, which explores the media practices affecting a "rediscovery" of Medieval German literature between 1750 and 1850 and their impact on the literary and philological projects of that time.
 Her dissertation research has been supported by the Donald and Mary Hyde Fellowship for Research Abroad in the Humanities (AY 2013-14).

-Other research interests include: Late medieval and early modern Germanic cultures; forms and transmission of Heldenepik; reading practices, past and present; text-image space in manuscripts; cultural techniques and the production of meaning; female author-/ and readership in its historical representations; conflicts of gender and the canon; nineteenth- and twentieth-century receptions of medieval texts and culture; intersections of media and literary theory.
+Other research interests include: Late medieval and early modern Germanic cultures; forms and transmission of Heldenepik; reading practices, past and present; text-image space in manuscripts; cultural techniques and the production of meaning; female author-/ and readership in its historical representations; conflicts of gender and the canon; nineteenth- and twentieth-century receptions of medieval texts and culture; intersections of media and literary theory; vulnerability in/and critical theory.
 She has presented on the works of Hartmann von Aue and Hildegard von Bingen, heroic epic, and on the topic of her dissertation at various international conferences and colloquia.

 Hannah received her B.A. in German Literature and the History of Art & Architecture from Middlebury College (summa cum laude) in 2010.
 Before coming to Princeton, she served as a coordinator for the German School at the Middlebury-Monterey Language Academy, a summer immersion program for high school students, in its inaugural year (Summer 2010).